A Walk Around Hourglass Lake at Disney World

-Hourglass Lake is a picturesque body of water situated between Disney’s Art of Animation and Pop Century Resorts.
+Hourglass Lake is a picturesque body of water situated between Disney’s Art of Animation and Disney’s Pop Century Resort.
 Like its name, the lake is shaped like an hourglass.

 A few months ago, we started a series of articles called “getting to know the Disney World Resorts.”
 We’ll continue that series with a stroll around Hourglass Lake.